gathercontent/Carmine/README.md

 # Carmine
-Carmine encompasses a styleguide GatherContent's web application, as well as our illustration styleguide.
+Carmine encompasses a styleguide for GatherContent's web application, as well as our illustration styleguide.

 # How to use
 1. Clone the repo